The Deployment and Tactics of Roman Light Infantry Units

 Beyond the opening phases, velites were often used to screen the main army's flanks and rear.
 On the march, they would fan out in front and on the sides, scouting for ambushes and securing terrain.
 During battle, they could be posted on the wings to prevent enemy cavalry from hitting the legion's vulnerable flanks.
 For example, at the Battle of Zama (202 BC), Scipio Africanus used his velites to mask his maniples' movement and then to outflank Hannibal's elephants, driving them into confusion.

 Velites also performed reconnaissance in force.
-Before engaging, a decanus or centurion would lead a group of velites to probe enemy positions, assess their strength, and identify terrain obstacles.
-This intelligence was invaluable for tactical decision-making.
+Before engaging, a decanus or centurion would lead a group of velites to probe enemy positions, assess their strength, and identify obstacles.
+This intelligence was invaluable for tactical decision-making, especially in unfamiliar terrain.

 Tactics in Practice